etesync/etesync-dav/README.md

 ```

 You may need to surround your passwords in quotes and you may need to escape special characters with a `\`.
+Please note, that depending on your setup, passing your passwords as command line parameters may not be completely secure,
+so it would be better if you manually edit the file.

 And all of your data will be copied to a local database located at `~/.etesync/data.db`.